git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 # Mackie MCU

 Support script for the Mackie MCU protocol.
+It supports up to 4 MCU devices, which can be original Mackie extenders or any other device which supports the protocol.

 While this extension supports the Mackie MCU protocol in general I could only test it with the following devices:

 * Behringer X-Touch One
 * Mackie MCU Pro